Root Vegetables List: Nutritious & Delicious Options

 What are some common examples of root vegetables?

-There are many common examples of root vegetables, including carrots, potatoes, sweet potatoes, turnips, beets, parsnips, and radishes.
-These vegetables are often used in a variety of dishes and can be prepared in many different ways.
+You’ll find many common root vegetables in everyday cooking, including carrots, potatoes, sweet potatoes, turnips, beets, parsnips, and radishes.
+Cooks utilise these vegetables in a wide variety of dishes and prepare them in numerous ways.

 Which root vegetables are considered the healthiest?